Superpesis: Talvisuper

 Talvisuper is the main winter competition in pesäpallo.
 Although treated as a separate competition from Superpesis, it features many of the same teams, along with a few teams from Ykköspesis.
 The competition runs from December through April.

 In contrast to the main Superpesis, where matches are generally held at stadiums dedicated solely to pesäpallo, Talvisuper is mostly held in indoor halls with artificial grass, with the halls being designed primarily for association football and occasionally track and field.

 The finals of Talvisuper are known as Halli-SM (Hall Finnish Championship).

+Attendances

+The men's Superpesis clubs in the table are listed by average home attendance in 2023.
+The average attendance was 986.
+474,866 people attended the men's and women's Superpesis games in 2023.
+These figures include both regular season matches from the men's and women's competitions as well as the play-offs.